 CMS updates the LTCH PPS payment rates annually based on the applicable market basket index (which measures the price increases of goods and services LTCHs buy to produce patient care).
-The Affordable Care Act requires that any annual update to the LTCH payment rates beginning in fiscal year 2012 be reduced by an adjustment for productivity.
-Payments to LTCHs for cases paid the site-neutral rates are updated statutorily by the inpatient market basket index as adjusted by productivity.
+The Affordable Care Act of 2010 requires that any annual update to the LTCH payment rates beginning in fiscal year 2012 be reduced by an adjustment for productivity.
+Payments to LTCHs for cases paid the siteneutral rates are updated statutorily by the inpatient market basket index as adjusted by productivity.

-- Centers for Medicare & Medicaid Services.
-2020.
-Long term care hospitals & extended neoplastic disease care hospitals: CMS flexibilities to fight COVID-19. https://www.cms.gov/files/document/ covid-long-term-care-hospitals.pdf. - 2 For cost-reporting periods beginning on or after October 1, 2019, to be paid the LTCH PPS rate, a facility must have maintained a discharge payment percentage (DPP) of at least 50 percent.
-An LTCH's DPP is its ratio of fee-for-service discharges that qualify for the LTCH PPS rate to the LTCHs' total number of Medicare discharges.
-LTCHs that have not maintained the required DPP are paid under the acute care hospital PPS until its DPP reaches 50 percent or higher - 3 Medicare beneficiaries enrolled in Medicare Advantage plans are not included in these totals. - 4 Beneficiaries are liable for a higher copayment for each lifetime reserve day-\$800 per day in calendar year 2023. - 5 The Bipartisan Budget Act of 2018 specified that the IPPS comparable amount shall be reduced by 4.6 percent for fiscal years 2018 through 2026.

-- 6 The wage index used to adjust LTCH payments is calculated from wage data reported by acute care hospitals without the effects of geographic reclassification.
-The nonlabor portion of LTCHs in Alaska and Hawaii is adjusted by a cost-of-living adjustment (COLA) and added to the laborrelated portion.
+- discharges.
+LTCHs that have not maintained the required DPP are paid under the acute care hospital prospective payment system until its DPP reaches 50 percent or higher. - 2 Medicare beneficiaries enrolled in Medicare Advantage plans are not included in these totals. - 3 Beneficiaries are liable for a higher copayment for each lifetime reserve day-\$816 per day in calendar year 2024. - 4 The Bipartisan Budget Act of 2018 specified that the IPPS-comparable amount shall be reduced by 4.6 percent for fiscal years 2018 through 2026. - 5 The wage index used to adjust LTCH payments is calculated from wage data reported by acute care hospitals without the effects of geographic reclassification.
+The nonlabor portion of LTCHs in Alaska and Hawaii is adjusted by a cost-of-living adjustment (COLA) and added to the labor-related portion.
 The COLA is intended to reflect the higher costs of supplies and other nonlabor resources in Alaska and Hawaii.
-It increases the nonlabor portion of the payment by as much as 25 percent. - MS-LTC-DRGs with fewer than 25 cases are grouped into 5 categories based on their average charges; relative weights for these 5 case-mix groups are determined based on the average charges for the MS-LTC-DRGs in each of these groups. - 8 The IPPS comparable amount shall be reduced by 4.6 percent for fiscal years 2018 through 2026, in accordance with the Bipartisan Budget Act of 2018.
+It increases the nonlabor portion of the payment by as much as 25 percent. - 6 MS-LTC-DRGs with fewer than 25 cases are grouped into 5 categories based on their average charges; relative weights for these 5 case-mix groups are determined based on the average charges for the MS-LTC-DRGs in each of these groups. - 7 The IPPS comparable amount shall be reduced by 4.6 percent for fiscal years 2018 through 2026, in accordance with the Bipartisan Budget Act of 2018.